Week 1 – Moving home.

 Some of our clients are taking the new found time to get ready for when this is all over.
 They are busy planning for the next phase.
 And that phase will come too, piecing everything back together again.
 Creating content, getting videos and photos done, looking at website design and hosting and reviewing their own tech set up.
 And they are planning their advertising strategies, the tactics and best options.

 And some Clients have had to take the hard decision to close up for the foreseeable future, until it is safe to get their people back in action again.
 This is a tough decision, but one that is made mostly in a pragmatic way.
 Close now and be ready to reopen, prepared for the onslaught to follow.

-After the end of the first working week in lockdown we have created the space to work, to carry on, to help others and to prepare for the coming months.
+After the end of the first working week in voluntary lockdown we have created the space to work, to carry on, to help others and to prepare for the coming months.
 As of today Friday it is impossible to say what Week 2 will bring for all of us.

 How have you managed in the past week.
 Have you got a new normal?
 Can you work on?
 Do you need help?
 Can you offer help?
 What does your new workspace look like?
 By all means share and show how you are innovating.
 Or share your experience, especially if it can help others.

 In Donegal we tend to say that ‘Up here is Different’, but maybe now it is not so much so.
-Around the country other towns and counties are experienceing the same challenges.
+Around the country other towns and counties are experiencing the same challenges.
 Up here it might be easier to be locked down than bigger cities.
-But the spirit will be the same and we will see the ingenuity and generousity of our people, as they face this challenge together.
+But the spirit will be the same and we will see the ingenuity and generosity of our people, as they face this challenge together.